dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-authentication/howto-mi.md

 From the returned values, take note of the **`principalId`** value, which is [the Service Principal ID created for your identity]({{< ref "howto-aad.md#create-a-service-principal" >}}).
 Use that to grant access permissions for your Azure resources component to access the identity.

-{{% alert title="System-assigned identities in Azure Container Apps" color="primary" %}}
+{{% alert title="Managed identities in Azure Container Apps" color="primary" %}}
 Every container app has a completely different system-managed identity, making it very unmanageable to handle the required role assignments across multiple apps.

-Instead, it's strongly recommended use a user-assigned identity and attach this to all the apps that should load the component.
+Instead, it's _strongly recommended_ to use a user-assigned identity and attach this to all the apps that should load the component.
 Then, you should scope the component to those same apps.
 {{% /alert %}}

 ## Set up identities in your component